Appearance

 - Click Update to save the changes.

-Foreign key mappings
+Foreign key mappings and relationship types

 After clicking Update, you should see a link between the two objects as shown below.